Campaign of the Month: June 2014

 The world’s surface is a mass of rough terrain and hills, with little surface water (30%) and few rivers.
 Its mineral-laden seas are numerous, and most water is tainted with arsenic, making water purification a key factor in colonization, particularly given its dry atmosphere.
 The average world temperature is low, with ranges from just above freezing (+4.4 C) to highs of +26.6 C at the 30 degree latitude mark.
 The poles are both wide-open barrens of ice and stone with almost no landmarks.

 A day on Terramatrix is long.
-An 81-standard hour day results in multiple shifts for workers (traditionally 3 short “day-shifts” per Terramatrix day, most taking one off per period), with few periods of quiet downtime in between.
+An 81-hour standard day results in multiple shifts for workers (traditionally 3 short “day-shifts” per Terramatrix day, most taking one off per period), with few periods of quiet downtime in between.
 A year on Terramatrix is 237 Terran days long (with a “Leap” year every four), and has resulted in a dependency on slow growth agricultural crops, and careful husbandry of water resources.
 Fruit trees are precious, and rice is considered the staple crop for most people’s diet.
 There is, however, very little seasonal variation, and in sheltered river valleys, most farms are capable of producing crops year-round.
 These conditions reinforce the independent attitude of most of its colonists and citizens.

 Guerilla forces are common throughout the planet, and armed platoons of infantry are the primary means of warfare, with few able to employ combat armored troops, let alone tanks or Mechs.
 Air power has become increasingly important, though an expensive, if popular addition to any armory.
 Large concentrations of military force allow nation-states to control industry, fishing stocks and agriculture, which in turn, allow the nation to prosper.
 Small family and clan compounds dot the planet, usually numbering 100 or so families per clan.
 From orbit, the broad, laser-straight rails connecting the major cities and outlying supply stations give the planet its visual texture.